 There's another beat before Izuku blinks, smile widening, and promptly bursts into a fit of giggles.
 Toshinori’s eyebrows shoot up, and he lets out a startled laugh of his own.

-Finally, Izuku seems to tucker himself out, gulping deep breaths with a grin still plastered on his equally plastered face, and neither of them say anything while they catch their breath.
+Finally, Izuku seems to tire himself out, gulping deep breaths with a grin still plastered on his equally plastered face, and neither of them say anything while they catch their breath.
 Then it happens, and it happens slowly.
 Dewy with tears, Izuku's gaze mischievously slides back over to Toshinori.
 And his breath hitches.

-"Ah— hey now," the man warns, playfully raising a hand.
+"Ah—hey now," the man warns, playfully raising a hand.
 "Don't you dare—"

-But soon enough Izuku wears himself out again, sagging back into the bed with a few hearty gulps of air while he calms down.
+Soon enough, Izuku wears himself out again, sagging back into the bed with a few hearty gulps of air while he calms down.
 Before something else can set him off, Toshinori stands and settles beside him on the edge of the mattress.
 Izuku thankfully falls silent, staring at his mentor with the same dopey grin as before.
 But this time, he also looks so blissfully confused, cheeks still flushed from laughing.
 Toshinori shakes his head, smiling.

-“What am I going to do with you?” he murmurs, brushing the bangs out of Izuku’s eyes where they've stuck to his forehead.
+“What am I going to do with you?” he says, brushing the bangs out of Izuku’s eyes where they've stuck to his forehead.
 The kid almost melts, and his eyes close as he leans into the touch.
 Huffing a quiet laugh, Toshinori changes tactics, combing a hand through his hair.
 Maybe he can get him to fall asleep this way.

 “Are you hurting anywhere?” he asks a minute later, when Izuku's eyes blink open again (so much for that).
 The answer is most assuredly no, but Toshinori can’t help but say something.
 The memory of the ambulance ride flashes in his mind; of his poor boy shaking so hard that a tech had to hold him down on the gurney so they could get an IV in.
 Toshinori held his hand all the way to the hospital.
 Back in the present, Izuku looks down, deliberating the question, before shaking his head.